 The Wonder Junior Deluxe Hand Grain / Flour Mill Hand Grain Mill, is priced mid-range, perhaps making it a good value for quality vs. price.
 This hand mill comes with stone heads and stainless steel burr heads to accommodate different conditions, and will apparently grind fine flour (and everything else) without issue.
-It’s pricey though (~ $200), but will no doubt hold up to more heavy use.
+It’s pricey though, but will no doubt hold up to more heavy use.

 The Country Living Hand Grain Mill is considered top-of-the-line and will last generations.
 It is built with the highest quality.
-It is expensive though (~ $400), but is very rugged and sized to last a long time under heavy use.
+It is very expensive.
+But it is very rugged, and sized to last a long time under heavy use.
 I have one of these and can attest to its build quality.

 So, examine your preps having to do with making bread from scratch (with no power).